John Delaney (footballer)

-John Joseph Delaney (born 4 February 1942) is an English former professional footballer who played as a defender.
+John Joseph Delaney (4 February 1942 – 15 September 2026) was an English professional footballer who played as a defender.

 Club career

 Delaney began his career in the youth ranks at Queens Park Rangers.
 In 1963, Delaney signed for hometown club Slough Town initially as a goalkeeper, after a spells at numerous Slough & District League clubs.
 Whilst at Slough, Delaney changed positions, becoming a defender, later captaining the club, scoring 52 goals in 243 appearances in all competitions.
-In 1963, Delaney signed for Wycombe Wanderers.
-During his time at Wycombe, Delaney captained the club to two Isthmian League titles, before departing in 1973 to sign for Football League side AFC Bournemouth.
-Across two seasons at AFC Bournemouth, Delaney made 25 league appearances, before rejoining Wycombe in 1975.
+In 1969, Delaney signed for Wycombe Wanderers.
+During his time at Wycombe, Delaney captained the club to two Isthmian League titles, before departing in 1973 to sign for Football League side Bournemouth.
+Across two seasons at Bournemouth, Delaney made 25 league appearances, before rejoining Wycombe in 1975.
 At the end of the 1975–76 season, following 228 appearances and 65 goals in all competitions for Wycombe, Delaney departed the club, joining Hayes.

 Following time at Hayes, Delaney played for Sutton United and Hampton, before undertaking a player-manager role at both Tring Town and Oxford City, succeeding Bobby Moore as manager at Oxford City in 1981.